 Day 14: - Lobuche to Gorakshep (5170m/16962ft): walking hours: 3-4 hours

 The first section of the trail from Lobuche follows the narrow gap between the glacial moraine and the mountain walls, past turn off to the Italian pyramid.
-Take time to detour to the edge of moraine to look over the Khumbu glacier.
-Along with a windy and rocky path with the wonderful view of Mt.
+Take time to detour to the edge of the moraine to look over the Khumbu glacier.
+Along with a windy and rocky path with the beautiful view of Mt.
 Pumori, Nuptse, and other magnificent peaks, we reach Gorakshep.
-Gorakshep is the location of the original Everest Base Camp with the new camp being further up the valley.
+Gorakshep is the location of the original Everest Base Camp, with the new camp being further up the valley.

 Day 15: - Trekking to Everest Base camp (5363m/17595ft) and back to Lobuche: walking hours: 5-6 hours

 After lunch, our adventure continues towards Everest Base Camp.
 The trail passes through over rocky dunes and moraine and streams.
 The Base Camp area provides an opportunity to experience the freezing and harsh conditions that mountaineers brave to summit this famous mountain.
-We explore base camp and its surroundings glacier and return back to Gorakshep and back to Lobuche.
+We explore base camp and its surroundings glacier and return to Gorakshep and back to Lobuche.

 Day 16: - Lobuche to Dingboche (4360m/14304ft): walking hours: 4-5 hours

 Continue downhill to Pheriche.
-Continue down moraine to Dughla and drop to the bridge over the gushing stream that flows out of the glacier.
+Continue down the moraine to Dughla and drop to the bridge over the gushing stream that flows out of the glacier.
 We will trek down through the hillside blanketed by rhododendron and juniper trees.
 Looking east of the Dingboche village, you’ll see the snowcapped mountains and summits of Island and Imja peak.